 So which theory are you more inclined to believe?
 Perhaps you’d like to combine a few of these explanations and discard the rest.

-Regardless of what you choose, it’s vital here to stress that it’s important to give your spiritual emergency a purpose.
+Regardless of what you choose, it’s vital here to stress that it’s essential to give your spiritual emergency a purpose.
 As Friedrich Nietzsche wrote, “He who has a why to live for can bear almost any how.”

 Are You Experiencing a Spiritual Emergency or Mental Illness?